A practical guide to Gorgias API rate limits

 Expert Verified

 Gorgias is a fantastic helpdesk for e-commerce brands, there's no question about it.
 But if you're trying to grow, the real power comes from connecting it to other tools using its API.
 That’s how you get into advanced automation and build custom workflows that give your team some time back.
-But, as many scaling businesses find out, there's a common speed bump that can stop you in your tracks: Gorgias API rate limits.
+As many scaling businesses find, understanding Gorgias API rate limits is a standard part of building a robust technical setup.

-If that term makes you want to close this tab, hang on.
-This guide will walk you through what these limits are, how they can actually affect your business, and how modern AI tools can help you build the automations you need without the technical headaches.
+If that term sounds technical, hang on.
+This guide will walk you through what these parameters are, how they help maintain platform stability, and how modern AI tools can help you build the automations you need within this reliable framework.

 What are Gorgias API rate limits?

-Before we dive into how these limits can cause problems, let's get the basic definition out of the way so we're all on the same page.
+Before we dive into how to work with these limits, let's look at the basic definition so we're all on the same page.

 The Gorgias API: Your key to integration